-Cancer Information Line: NGMC operates a Cancer Information Line 1(800) 466-5416.
-This is a free telephone service for northeast Georgia communities that provides information, education and resources to cancer patients, family members and the general public.
+Cancer Information Line: NGMC operates a Cancer Information Line 1-800-466-5416.
+This is a free telephone service for Northeast Georgia communities that provides information, education and resources to cancer patients, family members and the general public.

-Nurseline: NGMC provides the Nurseline, a free service to the public that provides telephone triage by a registered nurse and health information services.
+Nurseline: NGMC provides the Nurseline, a free service to the public that provides telephone triage and health information services.
 This service increases the Hall County community's access to medical information; provides standardized medical information instead of just "nursing judgments"; and helps off-load physician office medical information calls, allowing them more time to care for patients.

-The Fraser Resource Center and Health Sciences Library at NGMC: Serves the health information needs of the community.
-The library is located on the Medical Center campus in Gainesville.
-Consumers, patients and their family members have access to credible resources relating to medical symptoms, conditions and treatments both at the library and also via links on NGMC's website (www.nghs.com/library).
+The Health Sciences Library and Resource Center at NGMC serves the health information needs of the community.
+The library is located on the NGMC campus in Gainesville.
+Consumers, patients and their family members have access to credible resources relating to medical symptoms, conditions and treatments.
 The Resource Center encourages visitors to make healthy choices and become active, informed partners in their health care.

-Clergy Seminars & Accreditation by Association for Clinical Pastoral Education: NGMC held two clergy seminars in FY14, two units of clinical pastoral education and six lunch and learn meetings for volunteer chaplains.
+Clergy Seminars & Accreditation by Association for Clinical Pastoral Education:

+NGMC held two clergy seminars in FY13, two units of clinical pastoral education and seven lunch and learn meetings for volunteer chaplains.
 The seminars were on the topics of end-of-life issues and critical incident stress management.
-Nearly 90 clergy members from across North Georgia participated in these events.
-Northeast Georgia Medical Center is home to a Clinical Pastoral Education center, which is focused on offering our area clergy practical theological education in a clinical setting through the CPE model.
+More than 80 clergy members from across North Georgia participated in these events.
+NGMC plans to do more of these types of events during the next three years.
+NGMC is home to a Clinical Pastoral Education center, which is focused on offering our area clergy practical theological education in a clinical setting through the CPE model.
 Our center is accredited by the Association for Clinical Pastoral Education, Inc. (ACPE).